Key learning points

 Motivational interviewing techniques can also be valuable in respiratory consultations.3 A useful question that allows people to think about what they would like to change with regard to their respiratory care might be: ‘What do you dislike most about having asthma/COPD?’.

 Being able to understand this issue might help the clinician and patient to work together to personalise the package of care.
 For example, they might agree to switch to a more appropriate device, change asthma treatment from an inhaled corticosteroid (ICS) alone to an ICS with a long-acting bronchodilator, or add a leukotriene receptor antagonist.
-A patient with COPD might find that productive cough is the issue that troubles them most and stops them going out socially; a long-acting muscarinic antagonist might be a suitable option.
+A patient with COPD might find that a productive cough is the issue that troubles them most and stops them going out socially; a long-acting muscarinic antagonist might be a suitable option.
 By simply asking people what they’d like to change, you can work together to make that change happen.

 Cognitive behavioural therapy